Adriatic–Ionian motorway: Slovenia

 The Slovenian section starts with the already existing A3 from the Italian border at Sežana to the interconnection with the A1.
-The further route isn't planned yet, but will lead to the Croatian border near Jelšane where it will be connected with the Croatian A7 highway.
+The further route is not planned yet, but will lead to the Croatian border near Jelšane where it will be connected with the Croatian A7 highway.
 Until construction of that part, the traffic is passed over a national road.

 Croatia

 In Croatia, the Adriatic–Ionian motorway is planned to follow routes of the A7 motorway along its entire length, and the A1 motorway from the Žuta Lokva interchange to the Border crossing Nova Sela.

 So far, Croatia has made the biggest progress on its section by completing significant parts of the A7 motorway and the A1 motorway.

 The A7 is completed from the Slovenian border at Rupa, bypassing Rijeka and connecting to the A6.
 Construction of the part from this junction to a planned interchange with the A1 at Žuta Lokva is currently slowed down and planned as a long-term project.
 Until completion of this sector, the traffic may either use an indirect route to the A1 via the A6 motorway (to the junction of the A1 and A6 motorways at Bosiljevo 2 interchange) or a more direct route to the A1 via the D8 state road (also known as Adriatic Highway).

-Adriatic-Ionian motorway follows the route of the A1 motorway from the Žuta Lokva interchange to the Border crossing Nova Sela where it connects to the A1 motorway in Bosnia and Herzegovina.
+Adriatic–Ionian motorway follows the route of the A1 motorway from the Žuta Lokva interchange to the Border crossing Nova Sela where it connects to the A1 motorway in Bosnia and Herzegovina.